-52 SARS-CoV-2 viral loads change rapidly following symptom onset so to assess antivirals it is important to understand the 53 natural history and patient factors influencing this.
-We undertook an individual patient-level meta-analysis of SARS-CoV-54 2 viral dynamics in humans to describe viral dynamics and estimate the effects of antivirals used to-date.
-This systematic 55 review identified case reports, case series and clinical trial data from publications between 1/1/2020 and 31/5/2020 56 following PRISMA guidelines.
-A multivariable Cox proportional hazards regression model (Cox-PH) of time to viral 57 clearance was fitted to respiratory and stool samples.
-A simplified four parameter nonlinear mixed-effects (NLME) model was fitted to viral load trajectories in all sampling sites and covariate modelling of respiratory viral dynamics was 58 59 performed to quantify time dependent drug effects.
-Patient-level data from 645 individuals (age 1 month-100 years) with 60 6316 viral loads were extracted.
-Model-based simulations of viral load trajectories in samples from the upper and lower 61 respiratory tract, stool, blood, urine, ocular secretions and breast milk were generated.
-Cox-PH modelling showed longer 62 time to viral clearance in older patients, males and those with more severe disease.
-Remdesivir was associated with faster 63 viral clearance (adjusted hazard ratio (AHR) = 9.19, p < 0.001), as well as interferon, particularly when combined with ribavirin (AHR = 2.2, p=0.015; AHR = 6.04, p = 0.006).
+Severe acute respiratory syndrome-coronavirus 2 (SARS-CoV-2) viral loads change rapidly following symptom onset, so to assess antivirals it is important to understand the natural history and patient factors influencing this.
+We undertook an individual patient-level meta-analysis of SARS-CoV-2 viral dynamics in humans to describe viral dynamics and estimate the effects of antivirals used to date.
+This systematic review identified case reports, case series, and clinical trial data from publications between January 1, 2020, and May 31, 2020, following Preferred Reporting Items for Systematic Reviews and Meta-Analyses guidelines.
+A multivariable Cox proportional hazards (Cox-PH) regression model of time to viral clearance was fitted to respiratory and stool samples.
+A simplified four parameter nonlinear mixed-effects (NLME) model was fitted to viral load trajectories in all sampling sites and covariate modeling of respiratory viral dynamics was performed to quantify time-dependent drug effects.
+Patientlevel data from 645 individuals (age 1 month to 100 years) with 6,316 viral loads were extracted.
+Model-based simulations of viral load trajectories in samples from the upper and lower respiratory tract, stool, blood, urine, ocular secretions, and breast milk were generated.
+Cox-PH modeling showed longer time to viral clearance in older patients, men, and those with more severe disease.
+Remdesivir was associated with faster viral clearance (adjusted hazard ratio (AHR) = 9.19, P < 0.001), as well as interferon, particularly when combined with ribavirin (AHR = 2.2, P = 0.015; AHR = 6.04, P = 0.006).
 Combination therapy should be further investigated.
-A viral 64 65 dynamic dataset and NLME model for designing and analysing antiviral trials has been established.
+A viral dynamic dataset and NLME model for designing and analyzing antiviral trials has been established.